 Printing smartphone photos is making a comeback, thanks to companies like Artifact Uprising and TurnGram, but the Nanagram service is taking it a step further by not just printing photos but also delivering photos of one's choice to relatives.
 The service was originally created by Andy Cook who wanted to find a better way to share photos with his grandfather who had recently stopped driving.
-The aim of the Nangram service is not just to share photos but to also combat the loneliness and isolation felt by the elderly and to give them a better sense of connection.
+The aim of the Nangram service is not just to share photos but to also combat the loneliness and isolation felt by some seniors and to give them a better sense of connection.

 The service currently does not have an app and instead has users text photos with captions to a phone number connected to their account.
 This system allows a single account to be easily shared with multiple people and distinguishes itself from similar photo-printing services.
 The Nanagram service can currently print and mail 10 4x4 or 4x6 photos to loved ones and is available for a fixed monthly rate of $7.99.

 Snack Food Portrait Apps

 Palm-Sized Photo Printers

 Get the top 100 trends happening right NOW -- plus a FREE copy of our award-winning book.

 This article is one of 350,000 experiments.
 We use crowd filtering, big data and AI to identify insights.